 - SAT test mixes the science in with the language, reading and math sections

-- SAT allows a bit more time per question on reading but shorter time on English
+- SAT allows a bit more time per question

 The most obvious difference is that the SAT test contains some math questions that you are not permitted to use a calculator on AND some that are not multiple choice questions but you must instead provide an answer on a grid.
 The ACT has a separate and distinct science sections, whereas the SAT mixes the graphs/charts into the reading/writing sections.
 A third main difference in the SAT versus ACT distinction is the timing: the SAT does allow more time per question overall.
 However, I have analyzed questions from both tests and there is a difference in the rigor of the reading comprehension questions.
 The SAT is tougher; so, students do receive more time on tougher questions.
 I am not sure that extra time is a true advantage then.
 That being said, there are students who fare better on the SAT than the ACT.
 My advice is to sit for both and then for the student to determine which they liked better.